Last updated on July 4th, 2017 at 03:17 pm

 10. It’s freakin’ messy.

 Okay Cori, how can this be a benefit?!
 Well, first of all, spoon feeding can be messy in its own right.
 But having such messy meals has made me less OCD about the mess.
 I see them loving and enjoying eating and it makes the mess worth it.
 I think if I was trying to spoon feed, I would spend so much time frustrated that food was getting everywhere.
 Now it’s just par for the course.
 And we have a dog on clean-up duty.
 UPDATE: The boys are now 18 months old and everything above still applies.
 And even better, they are MUCH less messy than they used to be!
+UPDATE: They are now two years old and are using silverware and it’s even better!)

 That’s just the tip of the iceberg when it comes to BLW.
 It really has been a totally fun and easy way to get our kids to eat everything.
 I also highly recommend the book Baby-Led Weaning: The Essential Guide to Introducing Solid Foods—and Helping Your Baby Grow Up a Happy and Confident Eater.